-(In this post I share some of my thoughts after finishing chapter 17 in Shirley.
-Please be careful if you do not wish to be spoiled.
-You are welcome to come back and share your thoughts if you do get to reading Shirley. 😊)
+(In this post I share the thoughts that have impressed me the most upon finishing “Shirley” by Charlotte Brontë.
+Please be careful if you do not wish to be spoiled on any details within the book.
+You are always welcome to come back and share what stood out to you. 😊)

 “The story is told.
 I think I now see the judicious reader putting on his spectacles to look for the moral.
 It would be an insult to his sagacity to offer directions.
 I only say, God speed him in the quest!”
 (Chapter XXXVII)

 This story was such a delight.
 Overall, it was quite different from Villette and Jane Eyre in terms of plot.
 However, the craft and style was still the same.